kwdavidson/home-assistant.github.io/source/_docs/configuration/splitting_configuration.markdown

 device_tracker: !include device_tracker.yaml
 ```

-Note that there can only be one `!include:` for each component so chaining them isn't going to work.
-If that sounds like greek, don't worry about it.
+Note that there can only be one `!include:` for each component, so chaining them isn't going to work.
+If that sounds like Greek, don't worry about it.

-Alright, so we've got the single components and the include statements in the base file, what goes in those extra files?
+Now that we have the single components and the include statements in the base file, what goes in those extra files?

 Let's look at the `device_tracker.yaml` file from our example: